-Cerebral Palsy is a neuromuscular disorder which is a result of a trauma to the developing brain which can result in deficits in muscle strength, walking quality, coordination, balance and reduced cardiorespiratory fitness.
+Cerebral Palsy is a neuromuscular disorder from brain trauma, causing deficits in strength, mobility, coordination, balance, and fitness.
 Can exercise improve these deficits?

-While research regarding exercise and cerebral palsy is still in its infancy, there is great promise in how aerobic and strength exercises are both safe and beneficial for individuals with Cerebral Palsy.
+Though research is early, aerobic and strength exercise show safe, promising benefits for people with Cerebral Palsy.
 AS muscle spasticity and stiffness are common symptoms, Strength exercises seem counterintuitive and unsafe.
 However, studies have shown that strength training does not worsen spasticity during or after training but can improve spasticity.
-Improving muscle strength for individuals should then be a goal for individuals with Cerebral Palsy to improve cardiometabolic risk and increase muscular strength.
+For people with Cerebral Palsy, building muscle strength should be a key goal to reduce cardiometabolic risk.

-As with all individuals, participation in aerobic exercises is crucial for cardiovascular health as there is a strong relationship between cardiorespiratory endurance, heart health and quality of life.
-Studies have shown that aerobic exercises tailored to the individual needs and limitations of individuals with Cerebral Palsy is effective in improving cardiorespiratory endurance.
+Aerobic exercise is vital for heart health and quality of life, and tailored programs effectively improve endurance in people with Cerebral Palsy.
 It then comes down to finding a mode of aerobic exercises that an individual can consistently do and enjoy.

 There is also evidence that balance training can benefit function in the affected lower limb for individuals with Cerebral Palsy.
 Due to muscle weakness in affected lower limbs, it is very common to see balance deficits with an associated falls risk in individuals with cerebral Palsy.
 It has been shown that improving lower limb strength, core strength and balance training can improve balance.